 Work under the 1998 "Malé Declaration on Control and Prevention of Air Pollution and its Likely Transboundary Effects for South Asia" (Malé Declaration) provides an operational platform for gathering and disseminating reliable information on regional air pollution as a basis for envisaged policy development.
+Coordination of the programme is facilitated by the Secretariat at the Regional Resource Centre for Asia Pacific (RRC AP), at the Asian Institute of Technology in Bangkok.
 Results from the Malé Declaration highlight the following recommendations:

 - It should be recognized that there is a significant transboundary dimension of air pollution in the region, calling for international co-operation. - Key areas for action include the reduction of harmful emissions which have an impact on human health, food security, ecosystems and corrosion, as well as on economic development. - Human health and agricultural productivity (food security) are impaired by emissions of many air pollutants, such as small particulate matter (PM) and ozone but also sulphur and nitrogen compounds, heavy metals and persistent organic pollutants.
 The economic and social losses of this type of damage are very significant but measures to alleviate these burdens exist and are readily available.
 A comprehensive approach to tackle these issues could be of considerable benefit to South Asian economies, environment and population.
 By controlling emissions, damage can be reduced and major societal benefits will accrue for individual countries, the region at large and beyond. - Corrosion of man-made and natural materials increases due to certain air pollutants and leads to unnecessary costs for repair and replacement.
 Corrosion can also impact on the cultural value of national monuments and buildings, which may be lost forever, even with protective action.
 The perceived value of avoided damage should guide emission control programmes for this purpose. - Continued monitoring and modelling, as well as effect studies and awareness-raising will facilitate science-based political decision-making for the immediate benefit of the whole region and beyond.
 National technical centres, as well as the Secretariat for the Malé Declaration, are important for securing sustained progress. - To improve the performance of mitigation measures, further assessment of dose-response functions and possible scenarios should be carried out and analysed in parallel with implementation of technical and strategic programmes.
-Measures to control emissions of air pollution may benefit from coordinated action on climate change and vice versa. - Cost-effectiveness of envisaged measures should be considered as a basis for optimized solutions, national as well as regional, taking into account the transboundary component of air pollution. - Continued multilateral cooperation should be enhanced to secure long-term stable and sustainable progress in the Malé Declaration countries, ideally leading to intergovernmental policy arrangements.
+Measures to control emissions of air pollution may benefit from coordinated action on climate change and vice versa. - Cost-effectiveness of envisaged measures should be considered as a basis for optimized solutions, national as well as regional, taking into account the transboundary component of air pollution. - Continued multilateral cooperation should be enhanced to secure long-term stable and sustainable progress in the Malé Declaration countries, ideally leading to intergovernmental policy arrangements. - The Malé Declaration process is exclusively owned by the eight participating countries.
+This joint ownership is an obvious strength for optimal performance of its activities.
+Safeguarding and strengthening such ownership would facilitate funding of further implementation and programme delivery.